RunestoneInteractive/httlads/README.md

 * Simulations, Monte Carlo
 * Run basic statistical tests, set up null hypotheses

+## Before you Clone this Repository install git-lfs

+There are a number of large data files in this book.
+You need to enable git-lfs or when you clone you will just get stubs of the data files and things will break all over the place.

+## Before you build install the packages in requirements.txt

+This book also uses a number of additional packages that the regular runestone command does not include.
+Please update your virtual environment.

 ## Course Outline

 ### [Week 1-2] --  Module 1